This program is supported by Native Earth Performing Arts.

 About

-The 23/24 Indigenous Arts Program is for emerging Indigenous performing artists of any experience, discipline, and skill level looking for personalized and flexible training.
-Four participants are offered space to be unapologetically Indigenous and develop skills to grow their artistic practice over two years.
-Available spaces vary year to year based on returning artists.
+The 24/25 Indigenous Arts Program is for emerging Indigenous performing artists of any experience, discipline, and skill level looking for personalized and flexible training.
+Two artists are offered space to gather with other Indigenous creatives to develop skills to grow their artistic practice.

-In the first year, participants are provided the tools and guidance to create a draft of an original piece of performed art (could be theatre, dance, music, poetry, performance art…anything!) with a 30-minute public sharing as part of the festival.
+Artists are provided the tools and guidance to create a draft of an original piece of performed art (could be theatre, dance, music, poetry, performance art…anything!) with public sharing (up to 45 minutes in length) as part of the festival.
 Mentors and guest artists help connect participants with the community and the Indigenous arts scene in Tkaronto and beyond (including Paprika partner company, Native Earth Performing Arts).

 Facilitator